Social Media Tips & Strategies

 The Anatomy of a Killer Funding Announcement Post

-While the specifics will change for each platform, every great funding announcement post shares a similar structure.
-It’s a formula that mixes information with emotion to create a memorable impact.
+While the specifics will vary across platforms, every great funding announcement post shares a similar structure.
+It's a formula that mixes information with emotion to create a memorable impact.

 Start with a Strong Hook